 Indeed, over the past 15 years, great changes have occurred in the Mallorcan wine industry.
-International varieties that were once non-existent now appear with increasing frequency across the island’s vineyards and fresher, more aromatic whites are now the mainstay of production here.
+International varieties that were once non-existent now appear with increasing frequency across the island’s vineyards, and fresher, more aromatic whites are now the mainstay of production here.
 But, more importantly, the next generation of winemakers, returning from trips abroad, are bringing with them a new sense of the importance of terroir.
 Today, they are utilizing their best sites to produce wines of real class and quality.
 A thriving tourist industry continues to provide a ready market for these wines in the summer months, but their renown has spread to mainland Spain, especially the Catalan capital, Barcelona.
 These islands are most definitely on the winemaking map and appear here to stay!

-But despite these challenges this region continues to be the main source of Mallorca’s best wines.
-According to the appellation framework, the red wines have to contain 50% Manto Negro, a variety native to the island which accounts for over three-quarters of all vines planted.
+But despite these challenges, this region continues to be the main source of Mallorca’s best wines.
+According to the appellation framework, the red wines have to contain 50% Manto Negro, a variety native to the island, which accounts for over three-quarters of all vines planted.
 It is a large, dark-skinned variety, which tends to give wines with strong alcohol and tannins.
 Growers are also allowed to blend in up to 30% Cabernet Sauvignon and Tempranillo.
-The best wines are full-bodied, powerful and long-lived.
+The best wines are full-bodied, powerful, and long-lived.
 If they have a distant cousin, then it’s the wines of Priorat in Catalunya.

 Other varietals include Monastrell, the indigenous Callet, as well as a smattering of Merlot and Syrah.
-White production in the region is similarly very small, accounting for barely a fifth of the total output in Binissalem.
-The most common white grape encountered is the local Moll, or Prensal Blanc.
+White production in the region is similarly tiny, accounting for barely a fifth of the total output in Binissalem.
+The most common white grape encountered is the local Moll or Prensal Blanc.
 If its yield is controlled and the variety is fully ripened, then Moll produces aromatic, pleasant fruit wines of good structure that also make good base wines for sparkling wines.
 There is also a fair bit of Parellada and Macabeo cultivated, the main grapes used in Cava production.
 Some Chardonnay is also planted, although it usually only constitutes a tiny proportion of the white blends if it is used with Moll.

 However, in contrast to the generally good value and fruity style emanating from this area of Mallorca, a few boutique wineries are also crafting low yield, powerful wines that have found favor with discerning clientele abroad.
 These so-called boutique outfits release minuscule amounts of powerful, structured wines, which again might be comparable to the wines of Priorat or Montsant in Catalunya.
-The net result is that this region offers something for every palate – lighter whites, straight-forward fruity reds or age-worthy ‘serious’ wines.
+The net result is that this region offers something for every palate – lighter whites, straight-forward fruity reds, or age-worthy ‘serious’ wines.

 Formentera and Menora